Planting & Care

 Peonies Claim to Fame

-The Peonies Claim to Fame is longevity, with plants documented to have lived for 50 to 70 years.
+A peony plant can live up to 100+ years, giving the plant its claim to fame.
 A mature plant will usually take up a three foot space and produce a large number of blooms.
 Care requirements are minimal.
-Although the initial investment is greater than for an annual flower, the life span of this perennial plant makes it a smarter purchase.
+Although the initial investment is greater than for an annual flower, the life span of this perennial plant makes it a strategic purchase.
 After flowering and until the first Fall freeze, the deep green foliage can make a lovely backdrop for other colorful flowers or plants.

 Root Divisions